sammwyy/HikariProject/README.md

 # HikariProject
-Search engine based on Bing
+An open source and anonymous search engine built on node.js and express.